sayeemabdullah/React-Cribsheet/README.md

 * Updating Phase
 * Unmounting Phase

 #### Mounting Phase

-There are three life cycle hooks in this phrase which are `constructor`, `componentDidMount` and `render`.
+There are three life cycle hooks in this phrase which are `constructor`, `render` and `componentDidMount`.
 React will call these methods in order.

 ##### constructor